pedmiston/tictactoe/README.md

-Play the game with `python -m tictactoe`
+Play the game with `python game.py`

 ## Development